Condensation of area quanta ensembles with quantum statistics in Schwarzschild spacetimes: Quantum statistical mechanics

-There is another way to achieve large areas, sending $\gamma \rightarrow 0$ and $j \rightarrow \infty$ while keeping $\gamma j$ fixed, which is often used in the semi-classical limit in spin foams.
+There is another way to achieve large areas, sending $\gamma \rightarrow 0$ and $j \rightarrow \infty$ while keeping $\gamma j$ fixed, which is often used in the semiclassical limit in spin foams.
 Taking $\mu_b=0$ in this limit one finds $\ev{A}/\hbar \sim \gamma^{-2} \sim N$ and the entropy agrees with the Bekenstein-Hawking result without further fixing Barbero-Immirzi parameter.
 For a solar mass black hole in this double-scaling limit $\gamma \sim 10^{-39}$ and the spin would be $j \sim 10^{37}$ for a Planck scale tile $a_j \sim \hbar$.
 Naively the curvature, measured for example by a Wilson loop around the large spin link, appears far from zero and thus differs from the expected relatively smooth geometry of the semiclassical limit.
-Other studies also suggest that the semi-classical limit of LQG is found in highly flocculent networks with low spins.
+Other studies also suggest that the semiclassical limit of LQG is found in highly flocculent networks with low spins.
 This arises due to the `minimum angle-volume bound'; in reducing the granularity of the spectrum of the angle operator \cite{angle} one necessarily increases the volume of the atom of geometry \cite{MS}.

-Finally, due to the small value of $\delta$ it is worth exploring the role of the Barbero-Immirzi parameter in the integral approximations contributions at maximum chemical potential $\tilde{\mu}_b=\sqrt{2}$.
-With the total number of tiles and area satisfying
+Finally, due to the small value of $\delta$ in the large area limit it is worth exploring the role of the Barbero-Immirzi parameter in the integral approximations.
+At maximum chemical potential $\tilde{\mu}_b=\sqrt{2}$ the total number of tiles and area satisfy

 where

 The divergence of these integrals is exactly what we expect when setting $\Tilde{\mu}_b=\sqrt{2}$.
 With this in mind, and noting that

 one can obtain